volcengine/mcp-server/server/mcp_server_memory/README.md

-# Viking Knowledge Base MCP Server
+# Viking Memory MCP Server

-This MCP server provides a tool to interact with the VolcEngine Viking Knowledge Base Service, allowing you to search and retrieve knowledge from your collections, meanwhile, allowing you to add doc to your collections and get doc processing info by doc_id.
+This MCP server provides a tool to interact with the VolcEngine Viking Memory Service, allowing you to add and search memory from your collections.

 ## Features

-- Search knowledge based on queries with customizable parameters
+- Search memory on queries with customizable parameters

 ## Setup